edoardob90/dayone-to-obsidian/README.md

 ### Config file

-**:warning: CHANGE:** Config file format is TOML, as it's natively supported (read-only) from **Python 3.11.x**.
+The config file format is TOML as it's natively supported (read-only) from **Python 3.11.x**, which is now the minimum required version of the script.

 If you want to import the same journal periodically, you ideally want to run the `convert.py` script with the same options.
 For this purpose, the script supports reading a TOML configuration file with the `-c/--config` option.

 The config file recognizes keywords with the same names as command-line options.
-Additionally, you can add a `metadata` key which contains any extra metadata field you might want to add to **each entry**.
+In the `[metadata]` key you can specify which fields to print and discard (see below "Metadata formatting").
+Additionally, you can add a `[metadata.extra]` key which contains any extra metadata field you might want to add to **each entry**.
 Added metadata adhere to the [syntax of the Dataview plugin](https://blacksmithgu.github.io/obsidian-dataview/annotation/add-metadata/).

 Command-line options have precedence on the corresponding key-value in the config file, i.e., you can use a command-line option to override whatever value is set in the config file.